Faculty

 Dr. Lawes received a PharmD from Philadelphia College of Pharmacy in 2010.
 She accepted a position as a clinical pharmacist at Geisinger Medical Center working in internal medicine from 2010 to 2014.
 Then she moved to New Jersey, where she worked as a staff pharmacist at CentraState Medical Center.
 In 2015, she created a pharmacy position in the Emergency Department with the goal of improving admission medication reconciliation.
 Dr. Lawes completed a fellowship with the Institute for Safe Medication Practices (ISMP) in 2017 and subsequently accepted a position as medication safety officer at JFK Medical Center.
 In 2022, she rejoined Geisinger Medical Center in Danville, Pa., as assistant director of pharmacy.
 Dr. Lawes serves on the newsletter advisory board for ISMP.
 Her professional interests include medication safety and quality improvement.

 Dr. Moore is a graduate of Duquesne University Mylan School of Pharmacy, where he earned his Doctor of Pharmacy in 2015.
-After graduation, he completed his PGY1 pharmacy practice residency at Geisinger Medical Center.
-Following residency, he accepted a position as a clinical pharmacist at Geisinger Medical Center, where he now serves as a preceptor for the internal medicine and nephrology/transplant rotations.
-Dr. Moore is involved with the Discharge Medication Reconciliation Workgroup, the Action Team, the Internal Medicine Morbidity and Mortality Group and the Residency Advisory Committee.
-His areas of interest include internal medicine, transitions of care, solid organ transplant, precepting and medical missions.
+After graduation, he completed his PGY1 pharmacy residency at Geisinger Medical Center.
+Following residency, he accepted a position as a clinical pharmacist at Geisinger Medical Center, where he served as a preceptor for the internal medicine and nephrology/transplant rotations.
+Dr. Moore is now the Assistant Director of Pharmacy, precepting the critical care pharmacy leadership and practice advancement learning experience as well as the international medical missions learning experience.
+Dr. Moore is involved with the Transitions of Care and Meds to Beds Workgroups, the Acute Care Pharmacy Leadership Council, the Internal Medicine Morbidity and Mortality Group and the multiple Residency Advisory Committees.
+His areas of interest include pharmacy administration, internal medicine, transitions of care, solid organ transplant, precepting and medical missions.

 Clinical Pharmacist, Infectious Diseases